About Auburn

 Criminal Records

-The criminal records system in Cayuga County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Cayuga County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Cayuga County Sheriff's Office and local police departments maintain these records, while the New York State Division of Criminal Justice Services provides additional resources for background checks.
 Residents can request criminal background checks through the New York State Office of Court Administration, which provides statewide criminal history records.

 Vital Records